 - Manual and automated tests together are challenging May 16, 2011

-- joelmonte: I totally agree with this, and I think that we as ...
+- joelmonte: I like this approach and I think that it is a good...